Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Diaspora is run on a network of connected servers, or "pods."
 This document describes the technical instructions on how to set up a new pod in the network.
 To join Diaspora, you do not need to set up your own pod -- you can join an [existing pod](https://github.com/diaspora/diaspora/wiki/Community-supported-pods) running the Diaspora software.
 The pod you join could be one run by a friend, your university, or the official pod, run by the project’s founders, at [joindiaspora.com](http://joindiaspora.com).
 All of the Diaspora pods communicate and make up the Diaspora Network.

+If you still want to run your own pod, read on.

 ## Notice

 1. **If you run into problems, please visit us in irc, on freenode, in [#diaspora](http://webchat.freenode.net/?channels=diaspora).**